 Spring Pass: Snowbird, TBD-end of season

-Get full access to the Tram and chairlifts any day of the week from April 1st through the end of the season.
-A great deal if we get April snow showers, and you can keep riding into May if conditions are right.
+Get full access to the Tram and chairlifts any day of the week from the date the spring pass launches through the end of the season.
+A great deal if we get April snow showers; you can keep riding into May if conditions are right.

-Head south for Brian Head’s Spring Carnival that features bikini slalom, cardboard sled race and much more.
+Head south for Brian Head’s Spring Carnival which features a bikini slalom, cardboard sled race, and much more.
+Join us for everyone’s favorite event of the season!
+Activities and times are to be announced soon.
+Registration is coming soon.

-Near Ogden, Snowbasin is hosting its pond skimming with live music, and fun prizes for the family.
-Closing Day is April 12.
+Near Ogden, Snowbasin is hosting its pond skimming with live music and fun prizes for the family.
+Closing Day is TBA.

 Celebrate Earth Day on the slopes at this event that features ski recycling, snowshoe tours, birding ski tours, ranger tours, vendors, and much more.
 Followed by a screening of Guilt Trip, a climate change/skiing film, at Our Lady of the Snows at 5 p.m.